 Beating Resident Evil 7 on any difficulty is a big enough challenge for many players, especially those who find the prospect of being hounded by an unkillable murderer for several hours unappealing to begin with.
 But for players who conquer RE7 on normal and find themselves wanting more, the developers were generous enough to include a third difficulty, aptly titled “Madhouse” mode.

 Resident Evil 7’s Madhouse difficulty doesn’t just add more and tougher enemies, though it has those too.
-In many ways, it changes the very fabric of the game.
-So much so that even a hardened, impervious veteran of normal mode might need some help getting through it.
+In many ways, it changes the very fabric of the game, altering item locations and enemy behavior to throw off whatever knowledge you may have built up playing through the game’s easier difficulties.
+Even a hardened, impervious veteran of normal mode might need some help getting through it.

 If you’re having trouble, read these general tips for surviving Resident Evil 7.
 If you keep those in mind and use these Madhouse-specific tips, you might just make it through.